Vicki Kolenda – Owner of Longfellow Farm

 Victoria Kolenda is a force of energy that has traveled many paths to success!
 Not only is she the owner of Atlantic Bridge and Engineering that specializes in providing steel construction services, but she has successfully shown her Danish Warmblood “Monte Video” at USDF shows through second level and Danish mare Bruunholms Donna through third level.
 After falling in love with the danish breed, she had been frequently traveling to Denmark and more recently to Germany to add to the farm’s showing and sales prospects.
-Along with new horses comes new improvements to the facility which includes an outdoor warm up ring, two regulation sized outdoor arenas, and Masters Blend footing in the indoor.
+Along with new horses comes new improvements to the facility which includes residing the barn and indoor arena as well as replacing the plastic windows in the arena with glass.

-You will know Vicki when you see her on the farm, full of energy and support; often off for a hike or ride, with her adopted dog “Nike” never far from her side!
+You will know Vicki when you see her on the farm, full of energy and support; often off for a hike or ride, with her adopted dog “Nike” and black lab “Titan” never far from her side!